csound/manual/docs/oscnetwork/nonMIDIdevices.md

 ### P5 Glove

-Opcodes designed to work with a P5 Glove controller:
+Opcodes in p5glove from the plugins repository, designed to work with a P5 Glove controller:

-* [p5gconnect](../opcodes/p5gconnect.md) - Reads data from a P5 Glove controller.
+* *p5gconnect* - Reads data from a P5 Glove controller.
-* [p5gdata](../opcodes/p5gdata.md) - Reads data fields from an external P5 Glove.
+* *p5gdata* - Reads data fields from an external P5 Glove.

 ### Joystick